The Foreign Minister has just visited three countries in the Middle East – Saudi Arabia, Qatar and the United Arab Emirates.

 Harsh words from Trump

-US President Donald Trump also took to social media on Wednesday and wrote that Iran has taken too long in negotiations for a peace agreement.
+Meanwhile, US President Donald Trump took to social media on Wednesday and wrote that Iran has taken too long in negotiations for a peace agreement.
+"Now they will have to pay the price for it," he continued.

-I also read this as part of these negotiations and that they now really want to come to an end and, in order to do so, they are also trying to increase the pressure.
+I also read this as part of these negotiations, that they now really want to come to an end and, in order to do so, are trying to increase the pressure.

-Malmer Stenergard emphasizes that opening the Strait of Hormuz is also in the interests of Sweden and the Swedish economy.
+Malmer Stenergard emphasizes that opening the Strait of Hormuz is also in the interests of Sweden and Sweden's economy.

 Sweden has offered to contribute to a long-term solution, at the initiative of France and the United Kingdom, if the strait is reopened.

-Iran has also realized that it has a fairly strong weapon in the Strait of Hormuz, and we must disarm them, says the Foreign Minister.
+Iran has also realized that it has a fairly strong weapon in the Strait of Hormuz, and we must disarm it, says the Foreign Minister.